BrianSemiglia/Cycle.swift/README.md

 - An equality check to prevent unnecessary renderings.
 If a desired frame has already been rendered, a model can be created with some sort of no-op value instead.
 In order to access the previous _n_ frames for this equality check, the `scan` Rx operator can be used.
 It would also make sense that `Drivers` be the providers of this sort of filter as the implementation of the filter would depend of the `private` implementation of the `Driver`.
 Either way, this sort of filter would provide a deterministic function for `Driver` state management.

 ### Driver
 Drivers are stateless objects that simply receive a value, render it to hardware and output `Event` values as they are experienced by hardware.
-They ideally have two public functions `init(initial: Driver.Model, subsequent: RxSwift.Observable<Driver.Model>)` and `func output() -> RxSwift.Observable<Driver.Event>`.
+They ideally have two public functions

+1. `init(initial: Driver.Model, subsequent: RxSwift.Observable<Driver.Model>)`
+2. `func output() -> RxSwift.Observable<Driver.Event>`.

 They also ideally have no concept of what is beyond their interface, avoiding references to global singletons and having a model that they have autonomy over [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 ### Event
 Events are simple enum values that may also contain associated values received by hardware.
 Events are ideally defined and owned by a `Driver` as opposed to being defined at the application level ([Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).